 Nov.
 11, 1934 ~ March 14, 2014

 In a world of unique individuals my father might have been the uniquiest.
 He was a high roller who hit it big.
 Twice.
 He also hit rock bottom.
 Twice.
 Unfortunately that last hit was a doozy.
 After that, Phoenix’s highest-flying realtor mostly “worked” from home.
-First it was online gaming and later the stock market, which, come to think of it, is really the same thing.
+First it was online gaming.
+Later the stock market.
+Which, come to think of it, might be the same thing.

 To me, Marty was dad.
 And my dad was a paradox: An extroverted recluse.
 A curmudgeon with a heart of gold.
 He wore his vices on his sleeve, but hid his virtues under a Grumpy Cat exterior.
 My father was a virtuoso reaction provoker.
 You could not spend more than 5 minutes with my father without either loving him or hating him.

 Most likely both.

 When I was a child we would vacation at Pajaro Dunes, a lovely semi-private beach.
 But as my dad aged, he reverted to the NY kid who longed for the hubbub of the boardwalk.
 He began to holiday on Mission Beach, the West coast’s answer to Coney Island.
 He rented on the promenade.
 Always with a second story balcony to watch girls and talk smack to the fellas.
 Men in their 70’s don’t talk smack with the young boardwalk Turks.
 But no one told my dad that.
 They didn’t dare.